magnolia-community/react-area51-alpha/README.md

   * Opens running app in a browser.
   * Depends on the `MagnoliaReactArea51.js` library.

-Now try changing any content in the Magnolia Pages app, then refresh this app and notice that it reflects your content changes!
+Now try changing any content in the Magnolia Pages app, then refresh this app and notice that it reflects your content changes! :fire:

 **Deploy:**